syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 </sfgrid:GridUnboundColumn>
 {% endhighlight %}

-The below screenshot shows that the unbound column is exported to pdf document along with text columns.
+The below screenshot shows that the unbound column is exported to PDF document along with text columns.
 ![](SfDataGrid_images/Exporting_img7.png)

 The below screenshot shows that the unbound column is exported to excel sheet along with text columns.